malenkiki/aleavatar/README.md

 exit();
 ```

-You can change size in pixel too (but for SVG only, PNG is on the road…):
+You can change size in pixel too:
 ``` php
 $a = new Malenki\Aleavatar\Aleavatar();
 $a->generate(200)->svg('my_avatar.svg');
 ```

+__Note:__ If you have GD as fallback, and your PHP version is inferior to 5.5, then you have not scaling.

 Enjoy!